mesosphere/dcos-docs-site/pages/services/elastic/2.4.0-5.6.9/configuration/index.md

 - Health check credentials: If you have X-Pack enabled, the health check will use these credentials for authorization.
 We recommend you create a specific Elastic user/password for this with minimal capabilities rather than using the default superuser `elastic`.
 - Plugins: You can specify other plugins via a comma-separated list of plugin names (e.g., “analysis-icu”) or plugin URIs.
 - CPU/RAM/Disk/Heap: These will be specific to your DC/OS cluster and your Elasticsearch use cases.
 Please refer to Elastic’s guidelines for configuration.
-- Node counts: At least 1 data node is required for the cluster to operate at all.
+- Node counts: At least one data node is required for the cluster to operate at all.
 You do not need to use a coordinator node.
 Learn about Elasticsearch node types [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-node.html).
 There is no maximum for node counts.
 - Master transport port: You can pick whichever port works for your DC/OS cluster.
 The default is 9300.
 If you want multiple master nodes from different clusters on the same host, specify different master HTTP and transport ports for each cluster.
-If you want to ensure a particular distribution of nodes of one task type (e.g., master nodes spread across 3 racks, data nodes on one class of machines), specify this via the Marathon placement constraint.
+If you want to ensure a particular distribution of nodes of one task type (e.g., master nodes spread across multiple racks, data nodes on one class of machines), specify this via the Marathon placement constraint.
 - Serial vs Parallel deployment.
 By default, the DC/OS Elastic Service tells DC/OS to install everything in parallel.
 You can change this to serial in order to have each node installed one at a time.
 - Serial vs Parallel update.
 By default, the DC/OS Elastic Service tells DC/OS to update everything serially.
 You can change this to parallel in order to have each node updated at the same time.
 This is required, for instance, when you turn X-Pack on or off.
 - Custom YAML can be appended to `elasticsearch.yml` on each node

 ### Immutable settings (at cluster creation time via Elastic package UI or JSON options file via CLI)

-These setting cannot be changed after installation.
+These setting cannot be changed after installation:

 - Service name (aka cluster name).
-Can be hyphenated, but not underscored.
+Can be hyphenated, but not underscored
-- Master transport port.
+- Master transport port
-- Disk sizes/types.
+- Disk sizes/types

 ### Modifiable settings